 Transaction coordinators perform critical functions in real estate transactions.
 Real estate agents often use transaction coordinators to handle the administrative tasks associated with a home sale/purchase.
 Chances are if you have sold or purchased a house with an agent you have at some point worked with a transaction coordinator.

 Your transaction coordinator will guide you through the complex escrow process and will make sure all your paperwork is completed, time frame obligations are adhered to, and legal disclosures are filled out.
-The following is a list of their basic services.
+The following is a list of their typical services.

 - Open escrow